stefa-sal/figo/README.md

 ### Commands

 **Description:**
 This module provides a command-line interface (CLI) to manage a federated testbed with CPUs and GPUs.
-The `figo` program offers various commands and subcommands for managing instances, GPUs, profiles, users, and remotes in a federated environment.
+The `figo` program offers various commands and subcommands for managing instances, GPUs, profiles, users, remotes, projects, and VPNs in a federated environment.

 **Usage:**